moderntribe/square-one/docs/getting-started/01_installation.md

 ### Environment Install Variables

 SquareOne uses .env files for managing secrets required at build time.
 You can see an `.env.sample` file in the root.
 Before installation, some secrets are required.

 1. Copy the `.env.sample` file and name it `.env`
-2. Fill in the required secrets
+2. Fill in the required secrets from [1Password](https://start.1password.com/open/i?a=MTSABMIBDJF4PHQCMXYNWKAL4U&v=k2qbci5enqpfc4am7uvlwt6w4m&i=v67do7z62rd5nb7nrfkeih2uxa&h=moderntribe.1password.com).

 Notes
 * Never commit a .env file to the repository.
 They are only for storing env secrets and should not be saved to the codebase.
-* Some licensed plugins are required for SquareOne projects (ACF, GravityForms).
+* Some licensed plugins are required for SquareOne projects (specifically ACF & GravityForms).
 Removing them is possible, but is not covered here.

 ### Start the Project